isri21/alx-zero_day/0x03-git/README.md

-This is a read me file for the 0x03-git task.
+This is a README file for the 0x03-git task.
+Updated the README file.